High-profile politicians canvass California

 The Democrats appear to have the bigger task.
 Political watchers have noted that the constituents of the Democratic Party are less motivated to go to the polls this year.

-jerry brown, gavin newsom, bill clinton, gubernatorial race, politics, nannette miranda
+gavin newsom, bill clinton, jerry brown, sarah palin, politics, nannette miranda

 - Operation Bulldog cracks down on gang members

 - Target: 40M card accounts may be breached